top of page

 80 years on both clocks & their towers were in poor shape.
 A seashore location of harsh saltwater exposure had left the Brighton tower with concrete issues while each clock tower had corroded dials, worn movements & structural steel issues (mostly from the 2010/11 earthquakes).
 A call for their renovation was sent out – the requirement for the repairer was to do both clocks.

-The contract was awarded to Cook Brothers Construction.
-Work started in 2018 with the towers being fenced off & the Brighton clock wrapped in protective plastic.
-The barriers finally came down in mid-2020.
+The contract awarded to Cook Brothers Construction who started in 2018 with the towers being fenced off & the Brighton clock wrapped in protective plastic.
+The barriers came down in mid-2020.
 The cost to return these clock towers to their former glory - $740,000 for Scarborough & $994,000 for New Brighton.

 SAM_2757.JPG